Breaking News | Hundreds hospitalised after mystery illness hits south India

 Some 340 people have been hospitalised due to an unidentified illness in India’s southern state of Andhra Pradesh.

-The outbreak in Eluru city on Saturday saw patients develop nausea, headaches, and suffer fits causing many to fall unconscious, State Health Spokesman Manikyala Rao said.
+The outbreak in Eluru city on Saturday saw patients develop nausea, headaches and suffer fits causing many to fall unconscious, State Health Spokesperson, Manikyala Rao said.

 Health authorities have not yet established the cause of the mystery disease.
 Blood tests have not revealed any evidence of viral infection.